Dylan Howard: Drugs in sports

 On 1 August 2007, Australian Football League star, Jason Akermanis wrote an article for Melbourne's NewsCorp paper, the Herald Sun, stating that he 'felt' that his direct opponent in previous games seemed able to run faster and recover better.
 The implication was that this player was using performance-enhancing drugs.
 Jason didn't name the player in his article, but it prompted an investigation by ASADA, the Australian Sports Anti-doping Authority.
 Days later, Howard, who to date has yet to name his source, revealed that the player who Jason was referring to and was being probed was Michael Braun a player for the West Coast Eagles.
 Akermanis later apologised to Braun.

 In response, Howard attacked the AFL in an opinion column in the Geelong Advertiser, accusing the AFL of being "vicious political animals" and stating, "some reporters and commentators feel they have been deliberately targeted, not because they crossed an ethical line, but because they refused to toe the line."
 Journalist Adam Schwab said, "Many in the community will no doubt be disappointed that the only hard line taken by the AFL is towards journalists, and not the drug takers."

 Violence

 While on assignment in Ireland, broke the story that Australian Football League star Brendan Fevola had been in a fight with that pub's bartender while he was a member of the All Australian team visiting Ireland for the International Rules Series Seven News purchased the video tape from a pub in Galway, Ireland, and broadcast it back into Australia.

 Personal life

-Born in Australia he now resides in the United States.
+Born in Australia, he would later take up residency in the United States.
 In December 2017, Howard purchased a house in East Hampton, NY valued at $1.1million USD.
+On April 22, 2024, former American Media Inc. head David Pecker revealed that Howard, who was considered to be a potential witness in Donald's Trump's New York criminal case, was now living in Australia and also suffering from a "spinal condition" which makes it impossible for him to travel internationally.